udithavithanage/auto-license/README.md

 ## Description

 Auto-License is a Node.js CLI tool that monitors a specified folder for new files and automatically prepends a user-defined license header to them.
-It uses `chokidar` for file watching and `readline-sync` for interactive user input, ensuring a seamless experience for adding license headers to new files.
+It uses `chokidar` for file watching and `readline-sync` for interactive user input.

+The tool **safely ignores hidden folders** (like `.git`), `node_modules`, and build directories, and only applies license headers to supported source code file extensions (e.g., `.js`, `.ts`, `.py`, `.java`, etc.).

 ## Installation